luben/webshot/README.md

 webshot
 =======

-Utility to create screenshota and thumbnails of web pages
+Utility to create screenshots and thumbnails of web pages

 Usage
 -----